QR Code Scams in Austin, Texas

 Latest quishing news, scam reports, and protection tips for Austin residents (population 1.0 million)

-Austin was the first city where the FBI publicly reported QR code parking meter scams, making national headlines.
+Austin was the first U.S. city where the FBI publicly reported QR code parking meter scams in January 2022, making national headlines.
 The city's tech-forward culture means QR codes are used everywhere — and scammers know it.

 Below you'll find the latest news about QR code scams and quishing attacks affecting Austin.
 Stay informed and scan any QR code with susQR before you click — it's free.